-- 1) Trash pickup. - 2) Weed abatement. - 3) Broom sweeping and pressure washing sidewalks, parking lots, office fronts along bull rails and other areas as needed. - 4) Debris pick up in water around sport docks and along banks and on site. - 5) Magnet sweep roadways and parking lots using a magnet attached to the bumper of company vehicle. - 6) Surface sweeping.
-Operating a street sweeper on Port owned property including parking lots, warehouses and terminals etc. as required and/or in preparation for events. - 7) Irrigation system maintenance and operation. - 8) Tree trimming and care, including removal and/or new plantings etc. - 9) Trimming and care of all hedges and bushes. - 10) Rakes leaves, loads and unloads brush, branches, rubbish and materials. - 11) Pest and rodent control. - 12) Perform backup custodial duties - 13) Other related duties as may be assigned.
+- o Trash pickup. - Weed abatement. - o Broom sweeping and pressure washing sidewalks, parking lots, office fronts along bull rails and other areas as needed. - o Debris pick up in water around sport docks and along banks and on site. - Magnet sweep roadways and parking lots using a magnet attached to the bumper of company vehicle. - o Surface sweeping.
+Operating a street sweeper on Port owned property including parking lots, warehouses and terminals etc. as required and/or in preparation for events. - o Rakes leaves, loads and unloads brush, branches, rubbish and materials.